tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Nothing in this section should be taken as a requirement for how bdqffdq:Assertions or Responses are to be presented to consumers of data quality reports.
 Implementations MAY present the results of Tests in any form appropriate for their consumers.

-See the [Structure of a Response](../../bdqcore/index.md#31-Structure-of-Response-normative) section of the [BDQ Core Tests and Assertions](../../bdqcore/index.md) for further normative guidance on representing Responses as RDF or in data structures.
+See the [Structure of a Response](../../bdqtest/index.md#31-Structure-of-Response-normative) section of the [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on representing Responses as RDF or in data structures.

-### 5.2 Framework Elements Not Included in BDQ Core Test Descriptions (normative)
+### 5.2 Framework Elements Not Included in BDQ Test Descriptions (normative)

 Implementers SHOULD create an instance of bdqffdq:Mechanism to uniquely identify their suite of Test implementations.